LABSS/NetLogo2Mesa/README.md

 ### conversion of advanced structures

-There are some patterns I use a lot.
+There are some patterns we use a lot.
 Random extraction is one of them; in NetLogo, there's the really useful ```rnd:weighted_one_of``` construct.
 A possible conversion pattern is as follows:

 ```
 #let chosen rnd:weighted-one-of turtles [ holiness-weight ]